maoivy/61040-a5/README.md

 **Throws**

+- `400` if categories are specified and the freet is a reply/refreet
 - `403` if the user is not logged in or not the author of the freet
-- `404` if thefreetId is invalid
+- `404` if the freetId is invalid
-- `413` if any category is longer than 24 characters
+- `413` if any category is longer than 24 characters or if categories is formatted incorrectly

 #### `POST /api/users/session` - Sign in user